 Safe Storage and Handling Tips

 - Refrigerate Promptly: Store opened coconut water in the fridge and consume within 2-3 days.
+This answers the common question: “can you drink coconut water after 2 days of opening?”
+(No, ideally consume within 2-3 days).

 - Use Clean Containers: If transferring to a reusable bottle, ensure it’s sanitized to avoid contamination.